Stuycs-K/finalprojectapcs-3-chen-sean-chandra-ahana/PROTOTYPE.md

 We will use processing to display the board.

 NOTE: MOST CLASSES WILL BE SUBJECT TO CHANGE FROM THE PROTOTYPE SINCE IT IS NOT PERFECT.
 THE MAIN EXAMPLE OF THIS IS THE USAGE OF A Piece[][] FOR THE BOARD WITH 0 AS A "FREE PIECE" (empty space) THAT MAYBE CHANGED TO USE A SQUARE CLASS.

 Board Class:

 - Piece[][] field - subject to change, we may find having a 2d array better or need a separate "squares" class if things do not work out.
 - getPiece()

 Piece Class (abstract class, like adventurer) :
 - boolean isWhite
 - int value
 - constructor will take in a boolean and determine which color a piece is
-- ArrayList<Integer> moves (not entirely sure whether to make this an Integer arraylist to store positions or make it a chessboard with letter positions.
+- ~ArrayList<Integer>~ ArrayList<int[]> moves (not entirely sure whether to make this an Integer arraylist to store positions or make it a chessboard with letter positions.
 Obviously in processing we will display it as with letters but this is just for coding.)
 - take() - takes a piece, updates counter for opposite boolean, removes piece from board.
 - move() - removes piece from position, places it at desired location, and checks if isLegal(). take() will call this.
 - isLegal() - checks to see if move is legal. this method may be removed for displaying possible moves but is likely to be kept to stop broken moves.
 We will have a counter for the value of the pieces taken.
+- [NEW] ArrayList<int[]> legalMoves - returns ArrayList<int[]> moves

 Pawn:
 - boolean firstMove.
 Determines if a pawn can move forward two spaces or only one.
 - moves 1 up or one below depending on color.
 - boolean enPassant determines if a pawn can be en passanted (is this the right verb i have no idea)
 - take() moves 1 space diagonally.
 - value = 1

 Bishop:
 - moves diagonally only. no other noticeable features (?)
 - value = 3

 Rook:
 - only moves horizontally and vertically.
 - castling boolean is in king.
 - value = 5

 Knight:
 - only moves two spaces in any direction and then one space left/right/up/down depending on the direction the two spaces originally moved (L SHAPE)
 - value = 3

 Queen:
 - can move diagonally and horizontally and vertically.
 - value = 9

 King:
 - boolean checked
 	- if checked is ever true there are no legal moves for the player except move king. we can implement a visual indicator that makes the piece's space red.
 - boolean castle
 	- if true can castle.
 Only is true if the king has not made a move yet.
 - boolean checkmate
 	- no legal moves, you lose

 We will use an ArrayList to handle moves.
 This may be inefficient, we can test more options later but the important part is to get things working first.
 Other ideas include recursion or looping through the whole board.

 # Project Design